Waynesburg Yellow Jackets football

 The Waynesburg Yellow Jackets football program is the intercollegiate American football team for the Waynesburg University located in Waynesburg, Pennsylvania.
 The team competes in NCAA Division III and is affiliated with the Presidents' Athletic Conference.
-Prior to joining the PAC, the team competed at the NAIA Division II level among other NAIA independent football schools.
+Prior to joining the PAC, the team competed at the NAIA Division II level among other NAIA football independents.
 The school's first football team was fielded in 1895.
 The team plays its home games at the 4,000 seat John F. Wiley Stadium.
-Cornelius Coleman was hired as the Head Football Coach in December, 2021.
+Larry Wilson was hired as the head coach on December 23, 2025.

 History

-Early history
+Early History

-The first game in school history was played against a club team from West Virginia University, in which the Yellow Jackets won 10-0.
+The first game in school history was played against a club team from West Virginia University, in which the Yellow Jackets won 10–0.
 On December 4, 1895, the first home game in school history was played at Greene County Fair Grounds.
 The game was described as a "a pig-fight in a hog-wallow."

 After resuming play in 1921 following a four-year hiatus due to World War I, coach Frank N. Wolf recorded his first victory, ultimately becoming the school's all-time winningest coach, compiling a record of 65–63–10.
-Waynesburg captured its first Tri-State Conference title in 1924 and went on to win additional titles in 1932 and 1934 before leaving the conference in 1937.In 1939, the team played a pivotal role in television history by participating in the first televised football game, the 1939 Waynesburg vs. Fordham football game, during which Waynesburg’s Bobby Brooks scored the first-ever televised touchdown.
+Waynesburg captured its first Tri-State Conference title in 1924 and went on to win additional titles in 1932 and 1934 before leaving the conference in 1937.
+In 1939, the team played a pivotal role in television history by participating in the first televised football game, the 1939 Waynesburg vs. Fordham football game, during which Waynesburg’s Bobby Brooks scored the first-ever televised touchdown.
 The program resumed again after World War II in 1946 and continued to grow, joining the NAIA’s West Penn Conference in 1958.
 The 1960s saw success, highlighted by a perfect 11-0 season in 1966 that culminated in an NAIA National Championship under the direction of head coach Carl DePasqua.

 1960–1980

 Waynesburg enjoyed unparalleled success during the 1960s and 1970s.
-The pinnacle being the 1966 NAIA football season which included notable players such as Don Herrmann.
+The pinnacle being the 1966 NAIA football season which included notable players such as quarterback Harry Theofiledes and wide receiver Don Herrmann.
 The 1966 season culminated in the 1966 NAIA Championship Bowl, played in Tulsa, Oklahoma.
 Waynesburg defeated Whitewater State in the Championship Bowl, 42–21, to win their first NAIA national title.

 The Yellow Jacket teams of the 1970s were notable for their rugged and heavy hitting defenses.
 Standout players included John Bristor, a Greene County native, who was named to the NAIA District 18 second team defensive unit in 1976, set a Waynesburg record for longest interception return for a touchdown with an 86-yard return against Geneva, and played cornerback for the San Francisco 49ers of the National Football League (NFL).